statisticalmechanic/statisticalmechanic.github.io/_pages/PMRF.md

 4. [Distinct Nodes Visited by Random Walkers on Scale-Free Networks](http://aanjaneyakumar.com/publication/2019dsv)
   * With Prof. M. S. Santhanam, in *Physica A* (2019)

-(Please note that a majot part of 3 of the above 4 works was carried out before I became a PhD student.)
+(Please note that 3 of the above 4 works were carried out before I started as a PhD student, but a large part of the work on Chase-Escape Percolation was done during the tenure of my PMRFellowship.)